-Figure 50.
-The merge tool on the Editor toolbar.

-Now, hold the Shift key on the keyboard while clicking on each of the lines that you want to merge.
-Press merge on the Editor toolbar.
+To merge, hold the Shift key on the keyboard while clicking on each of the lines that you want to merge.
+Press merge on the Editor drop down menu toolbar.
 A pop-up window will appear.
 Press OK to merge the features.